 This Annual Review does not incorporate a summary of the rehabilitation performance of the operation against the rehabilitation targets in the Mining Operations Plan (MOP) / Rehabilitation Management Plan (RMP) as they do not apply to DA-453 (or DA-494).

-Document No:PBT_HSE_REP_11_02_07A_V01Report Version No.:1Page No.:38 of 95
+Document No:PBT_HSE_REP_11_02_08A_V01Report Version No.:1Page No.:40 of 98Approved by:Terminal ManagerIssue Date:28 February 2025

 9. Community

 9.1 Community Consultative Committee